Makarska Riviera in Croatia (2024): Things to do in Makarska – travel guide

 • Buzara: A popular seafood dish usually made from mussels or clams and cooked in a sauce of white wine, garlic, parsley and tomatoes.
 Top with crusty bread.

-• Prosciutto (prosciutto) and cheese (cheese): quality Croatian ham is often paired with local cheeses, such as the famous Pag cheese from the island of Pag.
+• Prosciutto (prosciutto) and cheese (cheese): Quality Croatian ham is often paired with local cheeses, such as the famous Pag cheese from the island of Pag.
 This combination is a popular appetizer or snack, served with olives and bread.

 • Fritule: Fried small balls of dough similar to doughnuts, flavored with lemon or orange zest, raisins and sometimes a little brandy.
 They are usually dusted with icing sugar and served as a dessert or sweet snack.
 They can be bought in various windows or kiosks.